 - a) Code of Conduct;

 - b) Whistleblower Protection Policy;

-- c) Compliance Management Framework; and
+- c) Compliance Management Framework;

-- d) Risk Management Framework.
+- d) Risk Management Framework; and

+- e) Financial Accountability Regime (FAR) Compliance Framework and FAR Policy.

 All of these documents should be considered together.

 The Policy is designed to enable the identification and management of Conflicts that may arise for the Trustee and its related party entities TFP and Togethr Asset Management Pty Ltd (TAM), individually a Group Entity, and collectively the Group Entities or the Group, in their respective capacity as: